blumareks/2016WoW/LabSentiment/README.md

 ### 1. Connect the TextField

 In the Main.storyboard:
-Double click on the TextField (contains "http://www.huffingtonpost.com/2010/06/22/iphone-4-review-the-worst_n_620714.html")
+Double click on the TextField (enter our URL "http://www.huffingtonpost.com/2010/06/22/iphone-4-review-the-worst_n_620714.html")
  1. Select New Reference Outlet Collection from drop-down list
  2. Enter textField in the popup dialog.
  3. Insert between Class ViewController and override…